The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador

 \section{Abstract}

-Despite the popularity of conditional cash transfers in low- and middle-income countries, evidence on their long-term effects remains scarce.
-This paper assesses the impact of the Ecuador's Human Development Grant on the formal sector labour market outcomes of children in eligible households.
-This grant---one of the first of its kind---is characterised by weak enforcement of its eligibility criteria.
-By means of a regression discontinuity design, we find that this programme increased formal employment rates and labour income around a decade after exposure, thereby curbing the intergenerational transmission of poverty.
-We discuss possible mediating mechanisms based on findings from previous literature and, in particular, provide evidence on how the programme contributed to persistence in school in the medium run.
+Despite the widespread implementation of conditional cash transfers in low- and middle-income countries, evidence on their long-term effects remains limited.
+This paper evaluates the impact of Ecuador's Human Development Grant on the formal labour market outcomes of children from eligible households.
+The programme---one of the first of its kind---was characterised by weak enforcement of its eligibility criteria.
+Using a regression discontinuity design, we find that the grant increased the probability of working in the formal sector by almost 13\% around 15 years after exposure, thereby helping to curb the intergenerational transmission of poverty.
+This positive effect is most likely to operate through human capital accumulation.
 0.5em